 The primary focus of our research is in interactions of electric field (including light) with biological cells and tissues.

+We also study laser-tissue interactions, including multiphoton molecular dissociation and ionization accompanied by explosive vaporization and cavitation, as well as dynamics of the cellular response to hyperthermia.
 We develop applications of these interactions to novel surgical, therapeutic and prosthetic technologies, primarily in ophthalmology.